yassir63/oai5g-mep/README.md

 192.168.90.169 	 oai-rnis
 ```

-Now fetch what RAN KPIs are available by running on the mep host:
+Now, you can fetch what RAN KPIs are available by running on the mep host:

 ``` bash
 root@fit03:~# curl -X 'GET' 'http://oai-mep.org/rnis/v2/queries/layer2_meas' -H 'accept: application/json'